 A NFL coach giving a half time talk to his player.
 Stock Chart are in the background

 I'm sure you have heard countless times from various outlets about always having a trading game plan.
-But let's be honest the majority of traders don't really have a solid understanding, let alone proper execution of a trading gameplan.
+But let's be honest, most traders don't have a solid understanding of the proper execution of a trading game plan.
 Novice traders emotionally fall in love with a stock and ride it either down to zero or sell at a loss.
-Oftentimes people will just follow others they deem are experts (unlikely they are), and that's their trading gameplan.
+Often people will just follow others they deem experts (unlikely they are), and that's their trading gameplan.

 In reality, this is no way to trade, eventually, your account portfolio will show this, as you will realize you cannot outpace Market returns in the long run.
-This begs to question, what exactly are you doing wrong?
-The answer is probably many things, from the lack of an actual trading system to even having the most basic of a trading game plan.
+This begs the question, what exactly are you doing wrong?
+The answer is probably many things, from lacking an actual trading system to having the most basic of a trading game plan.

 In this article, I will help break down the essence of a trading game plan.
 The aim of this is to have you become a much more solid trader, and one step further to possibly becoming the rare Market-beating trader.